Zeropark bot traffic compliance team

 How bots affect your campaigns

-Although nonhuman visits are fake, a big part of it was made to follow real-life human behavior patterns.
-These are used for many reasons, but their main role will be inflating statistics, data mining, and wasting resources.
+Although nonhuman traffic is fake, a big part of it was made to follow real-life human behavior patterns.
+These are used for many reasons, but their major role in an advertiser’s life will be inflating statistics, data mining, and wasting resources.

 Ad fraud could take different forms and the best practice is to stay up to date with the news.
 See Voluum tracker’s overview of it to better understand how both publishers and advertisers are currently affected by fraudulent activity.